shhschilling/visStatistics/README.md

 `?visstat`

 ## Getting Started
-If you are just getting started with **visStatistics**, have a look on the tutorial vignette.
-The vignette documents in detail the decision tree applied and illustrates it with plenty of examples.
+The package vignette allows you to get familiar with all features of `visStatistics`.
+It documents in detail the algorithm of the decision tree and illustrates it with plenty of examples.

 ## Examples
 ### Trees data set: Linear regression
 `visstat(trees,"Girth","Height")`

 `visstat(iris,"Petal.Width", "Species")`